CAIDA/corsaro3/README.md

-**NetAcq-Edge:** looks up the source IP address in the NetAcuity Edge geo-location dataset and tags the packet with the country and continent for that IP address.
+**NetAcq-Edge:** looks up the source IP address in the NetAcuity Edge geo-location dataset and tags the packet with the country, continent and polygon for that IP address.

 To enable NetAcuity geo-location tagging, add the following entry to your 'tagproviders:' configuration sequence: